joede/joede-geany-themes/README.md

 ## Themes `joede-adwaita-dark` and `joede-adwaita-darker`

-Again I've played with my dark Geany themes.
-I'm currently using the *Adwaita-Dark* theme running Debian Stretch.
+Again I've played with my dark Geany schemes.
+I'm currently using the *Adwaita-Dark* scheme running Debian Stretch.
 Here the ARC background isn't looking that good.
-Based on the anthracite color palette above, I've switch to the grey values of GNOME.
+Based on the anthracite color palette above, I've added the grey values of GNOME.
 The "darker" theme has a sligthly darker background.

 As before, there is a variant "2" which uses orange keywords.